weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

     Disconnect-AzureAD
     ```

-You have successfully changed your tenant’s Azure AD settings and activated sensitivity labels for Microsoft 365 Groups and Microsoft Teams.
+You have successfully changed your tenant’s Entra ID (Azure AD) settings and activated sensitivity labels for Microsoft 365 Groups and Microsoft Teams.

 #### Task 2 - Configure sensitivity labels for Teams